ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 **Diagnose Imbalance in Task Distribution**

-*Eventlog* can be useful to find imbalance in task distribution in a parallel program.
+*Eventlog*(for OCaml versions < 5.0) can be useful to find imbalance in task distribution in a parallel program.
 Imbalance in task distribution essentially means that not all domains are provided with equal amount of computation to perform, so some domains take longer than others to finish their computations, while the idle domains